lsst-sqre/rsp_broadcast/broadcasts/105_node_rebuild.md

 enabled: true
 ---

-We're going to roll out various bug-fixes for some problems we'd like to resolve without waiting for the normal window.
+We're going to roll out various bug-fixes for some problems we'd like to resolve without waiting for the normal maintenance window.

-You can continue using the platform but please don't file bugs for anything that happens while this banner is up.
+You can continue using the platform but please don't file bugs for anything that happens while this banner is up, just like [Patch Thursday](https://rsp.lsst.io/guides/life/patch-thursday.html)